proxmox/ceph/ceph/src/spdk/dpdk/doc/guides/nics/mlx5.rst

   Supported on:

-  - x86_64 with ConnectX-4, ConnectX-4 LX, ConnectX-5, ConnectX-6 and BlueField.
+  - x86_64 with ConnectX-4, ConnectX-4 Lx, ConnectX-5, ConnectX-6, ConnectX-6 Dx
+    and BlueField.
-  - POWER8 and ARMv8 with ConnectX-4 LX, ConnectX-5, ConnectX-6 and BlueField.
+  - POWER8 and ARMv8 with ConnectX-4 Lx, ConnectX-5, ConnectX-6, ConnectX-6 Dx
+    and BlueField.

 - ``mprq_en`` parameter [int]

   A nonzero value enables configuring Multi-Packet Rx queues.
-Rx queue is configured as Multi-Packet RQ if the total number of Rx queues is ``rxqs_min_mprq`` or more and Rx scatter isn't configured.
+Rx queue is configured as Multi-Packet RQ if the total number of Rx queues is ``rxqs_min_mprq`` or more.
 Disabled by default.

   Multi-Packet Rx Queue (MPRQ a.k.a Striding RQ) can further save PCIe bandwidth by posting a single large buffer for multiple packets.
 Instead of posting a